 - Control: While we all have the same amount of time, it’s up to us to control how it is spent.
 Project managers must implement control to ensure work is completed on time.
 Making decisions is a big part of time management, and it’s up to the project manager to ensure decisions don’t stand in the way of deadlines.

-Personal time management strategies and resources
+Personal time management strategies

 Conduct a time audit